 Port Your Telephone Number to Flowroute

-Have the following before beginning a port order:
+Have the following before starting a port order:

 - The list of telephone numbers you want to port to Flowroute.
 You can enter a list of telephone numbers individually or upload a CSV, TXT, XLS, or XLXS file.

 - PDF copies of bills from your current service provider for each telephone number you want to port.
-Copies of bills must be in PDF format for uploading.
+Copies of invoices must be in PDF format for uploading.

 - Log on to your Flowroute account.